The cause of bone tumors is unknown. They often occur in areas of the bone that grow rapidly. Possible causes include:

 Surgery may be needed to remove the tumor in some cases.

 Tumors that start in the bone are rare.
-They require treatment at centers with experience treating such cancer.
 After biopsy, a combination of chemotherapy and surgery is usually necessary.
 Radiation therapy may be needed before or after surgery.

 How well you do depends on the type of bone tumor.